 To determine our income tax expense for interim periods, consistent with accounting standards, we apply the estimated annual effective income tax rate to year-to-date results.
-Our estimated annual effective tax rates from continuing operations for the three months ended January 31, 2015 and 2014, were a benefit of 47.6% and expense of 33.5%, respectively.
-The increase in the 2015 effective tax rate is attributable to a discrete benefit item resulting from the reassessment of our uncertain tax position related to the liability associated with the tax benefit recorded in conjunction with the 2008 spin-off of Quanex from a predecessor company.
-Excluding this item, the effective tax rate was 34.1%.
-The decrease in the 2014 effective rate is attributable to the change in the tax status of our facility in the United Kingdom (UK).
+Our estimated annual effective tax rates from continuing operations for the six months ended April 30, 2015 and 2014 were a benefit of 67.7% and 16.9%, respectively.
+The increase in the 2015 effective tax rate is attributable to a discrete benefit item resulting from the reassessment of our uncertain tax position related to the 2008 spin-off of Quanex from a predecessor company in January 2015.
+Excluding this item, the effective tax rate was 35.5%.
+The 2014 effective rate was impacted by a change in the tax status of our facility in the United Kingdom (UK).
 On November 1, 2013, the assets of our UK branch were contributed to a newly formed wholly-owned UK subsidiary.
-This change resulted in a U.S. taxable charge and was booked as a discrete item in the first quarter.
-Without the discrete item, the 2014 effective tax rate was a benefit of 38.7%.
+This change resulted in a U.S. taxable charge that was booked as a discrete item in the first quarter of 2014.
+Excluding this discrete item, the 2014 effective tax rate was a benefit of 33.6%.

-As of January 31, 2015, our unrecognized tax benefit (UTB) relates to certain state tax items regarding the interpretation of tax laws and regulations.
+As of April 30, 2015, our unrecognized tax benefit (UTB) relates to certain state tax items regarding the interpretation of tax laws and regulations.
 The total UTB at October 31, 2014 included the UTB associated with the 2008 spin-off and totaled \$11.4 million.
 Of this amount, \$4.6 million was recorded as a liability for uncertain tax positions and \$6.8 million was recorded as deferred income taxes (non-current assets) on the accompanying condensed consolidated balance sheet.
-During the three months ended January 31, 2015, we reassessed our unrecognized tax benefit related to the 2008 spin-off of Quanex from a predecessor company and recognized the full benefit of the tax positions taken.
-This reduced the liability for uncertain tax positions by \$4.0 million and increased deferred income taxes (non-current assets) by \$6.8 million and resulted in a non-cash increase in retained earnings of \$10.0 million and an increase in income tax benefit of \$0.8 million.
-At January 31, 2015, \$0.5 million is recorded as a liability for uncertain tax positions.
+In January 2015, we reassessed our unrecognized tax benefit related to the 2008 spin-off of Quanex from a predecessor company and recognized the full benefit of the tax positions taken.
+This reduced the liability for uncertain tax positions by \$4.0 million and increased deferred income taxes (non-current assets) by \$6.8 million and resulted in a non-cash increase in retained earnings of \$10.0 million, with an increase in income tax benefit of \$0.8 million.
+At April 30, 2015, \$0.5 million is recorded as a liability for uncertain tax positions.
 The disallowance of the UTB would not materially affect the annual effective tax rate.

 We evaluate the likelihood of realization of our deferred tax assets by considering both positive and negative evidence.
 We believe there is no need for a valuation allowance of the federal net operating losses.
 We will continue to evaluate our position throughout the year.
-We maintain a valuation allowance for certain state net operating losses which totaled \$1.4 million at January 31, 2015.
+We maintain a valuation allowance for certain state net operating losses which totaled \$1.4 million at April 30, 2015.

 Judgment is required in assessing the future tax consequences of events that have been recognized in our financial statements or tax returns.
 The final outcome of the future tax consequences of legal proceedings, if any, as well as the outcome of competent authority proceedings, changes in regulatory tax laws, or interpretation of those tax laws could impact our financial statements.
 We are subject to the effect of these matters occurring in various jurisdictions.
-We do not believe any of the UTB will be recognized within the next twelve months.
+We do not believe any of the UTB at April 30, 2015 will be recognized within the next twelve months.